 Analysis of the lacquer layers indicates they are composed mainly of a drying oil with urushi and laccol lacquer from the tree species Rhus vernicifluum and Rhus succedanea, respectively.
 The binding medium of the ground layers indicates they are composed of blood, a proteinous binder such as animal glue, and a drying oil.

 Understanding the methods of manufacture and materials used through the instrumental analysis conducted at SRAL has informed more effective and longer-lasting treatments for these objects.
-The research also informs the techniques and materials used by eighteen- and nineteenth-century Chinese craftsmen to hasten manufacturing so they could and meet the demands of the Western market.
+The research also informs the techniques and materials used by 18- and 19th-century Chinese craftsmen to hasten manufacturing so they could and meet the demands of the Western market.

 Fifty Years On…